Help4Addiction

 Signs You May Be A High-Functioning Alcoholic

-You Can’t Quit or Don’t Want To Quit Drinking
+You Can’t or Don’t Want to Stop Drinking

 You Make Excuses or Lie About Your Drinking